zenobio93/seat-docs/docs/installation/manual/ubuntu.md

 !!! note

     The database `root` password should not be confused with the operating systems `root` passwords.
 They are both completely different.
-They should also share be the same password.
+They should also not have the same password.

 To secure the database, run: